Document Type: Framework

 Positioning must:

-- align with business strategy
+- align with strategy

-- be consistent across all touchpoints
+- be consistent

-- be supported by leadership
+- be leadership-driven

 Messaging Layer